FranzGB/picoyplaca_predictor/README.md

 ```
 python main.py [license_plate string] [MM/DD/YYYY] [HH:MM]
 ```
 You can also run it without arguments.
-The will requiere that you input manually via console.
+The program will requiere that you input the paramaters manually via console.
 ```
 python main.py
 ```